-The European scheme is a collection of requirements.
-Compliance with these requirements will be evaluated, whenever appropriate, via indicators.
+The QA scheme is a collection of requirements to support breast cancer services in improving the quality of care offered.
+Compliance with these requirements will be evaluated, whenever appropriate using several tools, including quantitative indicators.

-The requirements are selected in a structured way by all QASDG members (including breast cancer professionals and patients).
+The requirements are defined and selected in a structured way by all QASDG members.

 1. Collection of requirements

-Requirements for all breast cancer care processes (from screening to follow-up until end-of-life care) are researched in the literature, guidelines, indicator databases and existing quality assurance schemes.
-They are presented with reference to their evidence.
-In cases where the requirements retrieved do not address all the relevant quality potentials in the pathway for breast cancer care, new ones are developed by the QASDG.
-Those requirements not meeting predefined inclusion criteria are excluded.
+Requirements for all breast cancer care processes (from screening to follow-up until end-of-life care) are researched in existing literature, guidelines, indicator databases and quality assurance schemes, and are presented with reference to their evidence.
+In cases where the requirements retrieved do not address all the relevant quality potentials in the breast cancer care pathway, the QASDG develops new ones.
+Requirements that do not meet predefined inclusion criteria are excluded.

 2. Panel process

-Requirements are selected by a multi-disciplinary panel, the Quality Assurance Scheme Development Group (QASDG).
-In Delphi like rounds, requirements are first rated for understandability and relevance and then rated for feasibility.
-Relevance relates to the significance of the requirements for a person-oriented outcome of care.
-Feasibility relates to the ability of the requirements to actually be implemented and to provide meaningful data at the service-provider level.
+In Delphi-style rounds, requirements are first rated for their understandability and relevance and then for their feasibility.
+Relevance relates to the significance of the requirements for a patient-centred care outcome.
+Feasibility relates to the ability of the requirements to actually be implemented and provide meaningful data at service-provider level.

-Only requirements voting high in understandability, relevance and feasibility by the majority of the QASDG will be included in the scheme.
+Only requirements that are rated high for understandability, relevance and feasibility by the majority of the QASDG members are included in the European QA scheme.

-Requirements are tested in a pilot run.
-They are amended according to the experiences gathered during the pilot run and then implemented within the scheme.
+The requirements are tested in the feasibility checks in real settings exercise and the pilot run.
+They are amended according to the feedback gathered and then implemented within the scheme.